Mahan Air: Early developments

 The airline carried 5.4 million passengers in 2015 with an average load factor of 77%.
 In mid-2015, it had a fleet of 60 aircraft.
-It operates scheduled passenger services to international destinations in Europe, the Far East, and the Middle East.
-Mahan Air has a domestic route network too.
+It operates scheduled passenger services to international destinations in Europe, the Far East,and the Middle East.
+Mahan Air has a domestic route network.

+Following the implementation of the Iran Nuclear Deal in 2015, the company signed deals with Boeing, Airbus, and other Western companies to buy over 100 planes.
+However following Donald Trump's withdrawal from the nuclear deal in 2018, the United States revoked Mahan Air's trade licenses.

-The airline is affiliated with the Iranian Quds Force of the Iranian Revolutionary Guard according to the US department of industry and security.
-Mahan Air was sanctioned by the United States Department of the Treasury.
+The airline is affiliated with the Iranian Quds Force of the Iranian Revolutionary Guard, according to the U.S. Department of Justice and the U.S. Bureau of Industry and Security.
+Mahan Air was sanctioned by the United States Department of the Treasury in 2011; in 2020, two United Arab Emirates based companies were also sanctioned for supplying parts and services to Mahan Air.

 Developments since 2011

 On 12 December 2011, the U.S. Department of Treasury announced the designation of Mahan Air as a material and transportation supporter of terrorism, "for providing financial, material and technological support to the Islamic Revolutionary Guard Corps-Quds Force (IRGC-QF).
 Based in Tehran, Mahan Air provides transportation, funds transfers, and personnel travel services to the IRGC-QF."

 On 6 April 2016, Mahan Air was banned from flying over Saudi Arabian airspace.

 In 2016, besides Germany and Denmark, Mahan Air started service to Milan and Athens, and to Barcelona the following year.
 It operated up to 15 weekly flights to China until late 2018.

 During the Venezuelan presidential crisis, Mahan Air launched their direct Caracas-Tehran route in April 2019.
 In January 2019, the German government banned Mahan Air from landing in Germany, where it had formerly served Munich Airport and Düsseldorf Airport, citing Mahan's involvement in Syria and security concerns.
 France imposed the same ban on 25 March 2019, and Mahan Air was forced to cancel its 4-weekly service to Paris.
 On 1 November 2019, the Italian government also announced that it would ban Mahan Air flights to the country from 15 December 2019.
 The move came after United States Secretary of State Mike Pompeo's visit to Rome, during which he urged Italian officials to stop allowing Iranian airlines to use Italy's airspace.
 The remaining destinations within the European Union had been Barcelona and seasonally also Athens and Varna since then.
 However, in April 2020, the airline lost its traffic rights to Spain as well.